yuntiangu/summit/README.md

 -	Connecting our Calendar Page to Firebase, allowing for the storing of data based on user email
 -	Implementation of a progress bar, keeping track of the percentage of tasks completed overall and for each category.
 -	Release of new app icons based on the number of tasks completed
+-	Allowing users to change their app icons

 Phase 3: